Sub-Saharan Africa: Economy

 Sub-Saharan Africa was severely harmed when government revenue declined from 22% of GDP in 2011 to 17% in 2021.
-15 African nations are at significant risk of debt, and 7 are currently in financial crisis according to the IMF.
+15 African nations were (or are) at significant risk of debt, and 7 were (2021) in financial crisis according to the IMF.

 The region went on to receive IMF Special Drawing Rights of $23 billion in 2021 to assist critical public spending.

 Energy and power

 As of 2009, 50% of Africa was rural with no access to electricity.
 In 2021, Africa generated 889 TWh of electricity, amounting to 3.13% of the global market share.
-Many countries are affected by power shortages.
+Many countries were (as of 2009) affected by power shortages.

 The percentage of residences with access to electricity in sub-Saharan Africa is the lowest in the world.
 In some remote regions, fewer than one in every 20 households has electricity.

 Because of rising prices in commodities such as coal and oil, thermal sources of energy are proving to be too expensive for power generation.
-Sub-Saharan Africa is expected to build additional hydropower generation capacity of at least 20,165 MW by 2014.
-The region has the potential to generate 1,750 TWh of energy, of which only 7% has been explored.
+Sub-Saharan Africa has the potential to generate 1,750 TWh of energy, of which only 7% has been explored.
 The failure to exploit its full energy potential is largely due to significant underinvestment, as at least four times as much (approximately $23 billion a year) and what is currently spent is invested in operating high cost power systems and not on expanding the infrastructure.

 African governments are taking advantage of the readily available water resources to broaden their energy mix.
-Hydro Turbine Markets in sub-Saharan Africa generated revenues of $120.0 million in 2007 and is estimated to reach $425.0 million.
+Hydro Turbine Markets in sub-Saharan Africa generated revenues of $120.0 million in 2007 and was estimated to reach $425.0 million.

 Asian countries, notably China, India, and Japan, are playing an active role in power projects across the African continent.
 The majority of these power projects are hydro-based because of China's vast experience in the construction of hydro-power projects and part of the Energy & Power Growth Partnership Services programme.